Originally published: Oct 16th/2018; Updated: June 11th/2019

 Why do they lose this weight?
 It’s due to the loss of excess fluid.
 After all, they used to live in the womb, surrounded by amniotic fluid!

 While you and your baby adjust to your new feeding schedule, keep an eye on the clock.
 Aim to feed every ~2 hours until baby reaches his/her birth weight, at around 2 weeks of age.

 Everyone needs to learn the ropes and get comfortable with feeding.
 The more opportunity the better.

 In the very first days after birth, it might be necessary to wake up your baby regularly for feedings.

 How often do you need to feed your newborn?

 Babies eat often.
 Always.

-The other important detail (!) is that you can expect to feed for a period of up to 45minutes each time, leaving you very little room in between feeding sessions.
+The other important detail is that feedings may last up to 45 minutes each time.
+This can leave you very little room between feeding sessions.

 You might feel like that is the only thing you are doing…and you’re probably right!
-Breastfed babies tend to eat more frequently because breast milk is digested faster than formula milk.
+Maude used to say she felt like a cow getting milked all day.